Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Dr. Jeff Olsen Biebighauser teaches Latin and English in the Upper School.
 He holds a BA in Classics and Humanities from Valparaiso University and a MA and PhD in Philosophical Theology from the University of Nottingham.
 He has been teaching at Providence since 2010.

-Mr. Dominic Bissonette is the Technical Director for all Providence Academy Music and Theater performances.
+Mr. Dominic Bissonette is the Performing Arts Center Manager and has been the Technical Director for all Providence Academy Music and Theater performances since 2007.
 He teaches technical theater, middle school drama, middle school industrial arts and wood-shop.
-Mr. Bissonette holds a Bachelors Degree in Technical Theater from St. Cloud State University.
+Mr. Bissonette holds a Bachelor of Arts Degree in Technical Theater from St. Cloud State University.
 Prior to Providence, he worked for the Children’s Museum, The Fargo-Moorhead Community Theater and at The Chanhassen Dinner Theater.

-Dr. Boldt, Providence Academy’s Biology and Chemistry instructor.
+Dr. Boldt teaches Biology at Providence Academy.
 She earned a doctoral degree in Microbiology from the University of Minnesota.
 She was awarded a postdoctoral fellowship at Stanford University and worked as a lead scientist for a biotechnology company, Incyte Genomics, in Sunnyvale, California.
 She has taught microbiology at the University of St. Thomas and the University of Minnesota, and brings special professional interests in contemporary questions of science and religion.
 Dr. Boldt has long been active with church youth groups, and has also taught religious education in her parish.

 Mrs. Bowman has been teaching at Providence Academy since we opened our doors in 2001.
-Mrs. Bowman currently teaches second grade at Providence but has also taught Kindergarten.
+Mrs. Bowman currently teaches first grade at Providence but has also taught second grade and kindergarten.
 Her undergraduate degree in elementary education was received from St. Mary's University in Winona, Minnesota, and she has a master's degree in Curriculum and Design from St. Mary's University in Minneapolis.
 Mrs. Bowman has a great love for younger children and a broad commitment to education that includes international experience.

 Mrs. Colleen Carron, Physical Education